Roberto Firmino: Style of play

 Regarded at his peak as one of the greatest strikers in world football, Firmino is known for his clinical finishing, proficient technical ability and impressive workrate.

 At Hoffenheim, Firmino primarily played as an attacking midfielder, or as a second striker, but was also used as a forward, winger or central midfielder, with Firmino using his speed, close control and vision wherever he is deployed.
 After initially starting as a left winger at Liverpool under Brendan Rodgers, new manager Jürgen Klopp used Firmino more centrally, often described as a False 9.
-In later seasons, especially from the 2020/21 season onward, Firmino has also often been used as a central attacking midfielder in a 4–2–3–1 formation, although tasked with significantly more pressing than a player typically does in such a position.
+In later seasons, especially from the 2020–21 season onward, Firmino has also often been used as a central attacking midfielder in a 4–2–3–1 formation, although tasked with significantly more pressing than a player typically does in such a position.

-Ryan Babel, a teammate of Firmino's at Hoffenheim, described him as "A tricky player.
-He can dribble, shoot, he has a great shot, he can play a lot of through balls and his assists are very good", while also praising a heading ability which would not be common amongst other players of Firmino's slender build and relatively small stature, a unique trait which journalist and ESPN contributor Michael Cox has also noted.
+Ryan Babel, a teammate of Firmino's at Hoffenheim, described him as "a tricky player", saying that "he can dribble, shoot, he has a great shot, he can play a lot of through balls and his assists are very good", while also praising a heading ability which would not be common amongst other players of Firmino's slender build and relatively small stature, a unique trait which journalist and ESPN contributor Michael Cox has also noted.
 Babel also stated that Firmino had a humble mentality and no problems with attitude.
-Manager Hemerson Maria also stated that he was impressed with Firmino's "strong personality and mentality."
-In addition to his technical skills, creativity, link-up play, and goalscoring, Firmino has also been praised by his managers, teammates, and pundits for his positional sense, mobility, intelligent movement, and ability to make attacking runs off the ball, which often draws opposing players out of position and creates space for his teammates.
+Manager Hemerson Maria also stated that he was impressed with Firmino's "strong personality and mentality".

 Due to his energy and defensive workrate off the ball, Klopp has referred to Firmino as the "engine" that propels the team's relentless counter-attacking system; "If he loses the ball, he fights for it back.
 If he loses it again, he fights for it.
 He looks like the engine of the team."
 The suitability of Firmino's playing style to Klopp's pressing system has meant that Firmino was referred to as "Liverpool's most important player" on several occasions during the 2016–17 and 2017–18 seasons.
-Due to Firmino's wide range of skills, Thierry Henry described him as "the most complete striker in the [Premier] League."
+Due to Firmino's wide range of skills, Thierry Henry described him as "the most complete striker in the Premier League".
+Likewise, defender Nathan Aké identified him as his toughest opponent, as "he could do everything".

 Firmino is also well known for his popular "no-look" goals.
 One of his best known goal celebrations, 'the Matador', features in the FIFA 19 video game.